Language selection

 Imperatives: Public service in evolution

 Several areas for action have been identified to help achieve our shared goal of a world-class public service equipped to serve the people of Canada.
 Each sets common expectations for leaders, and empowers them to take practical steps, both small and large, to achieve success.
-This section features seven topics:
+This section features six topics:

 Democratic institutions